FluxML/Flux3D.jl/docs/src/tutorials/fit_mesh.md

 and target shape.

 !!! note
-    For visualization purpose we will require to install AbstractPlotting and compatible backend (GLMakie or WGLMakie).
-To install it simply run `] add AbstractPlotting GLMakie` in the julia prompt.
+    For visualization purpose we will require to install Makie and compatible backend (GLMakie or WGLMakie).
+To install it simply run `] add Makie` in the julia prompt.

 ```julia
 using Flux3D, Zygote, Flux, FileIO, Statistics, Plots